 If you don’t sand between coats of polyurethane, the next coats that you apply wouldn’t bond properly to the previous coat.
-The finish will also be uneven and rough because of dust nibs and grains that settle on the polyurethane while it’s drying.
+The finish will also be uneven and rough because of dust nibs and grains that settle on the coating while it’s drying.

-Why Should You Sand Between Coats of Polyurethane?
+Why Should You Sand?

-To get a smooth and fine polyurethane finish, the surface and previous coats have to be smooth and fine.
+To get a smooth and fine finish, the surface and previous coats have to be smooth and fine.

 Related Read: Do You Need to Sand Between Coats of Polycrylic?

-Can You Apply Polyurethane Without Sanding?
+Can You Skip Sanding?